GLOBAL MARKETS-Shares, euro rise on ECB plan hopes

 NEW YORK, Aug 6 Global stocks and the euro rose

-o n M onday on optimism the European Central Bank will provide
+o n M onday after Greece made progress on its debt bailout

+program, adding to gains driven by ECB plans to help euro zone

 The gains followed a strong finish to last week after robust